-(a) Determination of Relatedness

-- (1) General Rule.
-Subject to the limitations set forth below, a civil case, bankruptcy appeal, or motion to withdraw the bankruptcy reference will be deemed related to one or more civil cases, appeals, or motions when the interests of justice and efficiency will be served.
-In determining relatedness, a judge will consider whether - (A) the actions concern the same or substantially similar parties, property, transactions∠ or events; - (B) there is substantial factual overlap; - (C) the parties could be subjected to conflicting orders; and - (D) whether absent a determination of relatedness there would be a substantial duplication of effort and expense, delay, or undue burden on the Courtcourt, parties, or witnesses. - Bankruptcy appeals arewill be deemed related if they arise from the same order or judgment of the bankruptcy court.
-Motions to withdraw the bankruptcy reference arewill be deemed related if they seek withdrawal with respect to all or part(s) of the same adversary proceeding.
+- (a) Determination of Relatedness - (1) General Rule.
+Subject to the limitations set forth below, a civil case, bankruptcy appeal, or motion to withdraw the bankruptcy reference will be deemed related to one or more civil cases, appeals or motions when the interests of justice and efficiency will be served.
+In determining relatedness, a judge will consider whether - (A) the actions concern the same or substantially similar parties, property, transactions or events; (B) there is substantial factual overlap; (C) the parties could be subjected to conflicting orders; and (D) whether absent a determination of relatedness there would be a substantial duplication of effort and expense, delay, or undue burden on the Court, parties or witnesses.
+Bankruptcy appeals are deemed related if they arise from the same order or judgment of the bankruptcy court.
+Motions to withdraw the bankruptcy reference are deemed related if they seek withdrawal with respect to all or part(s) of the same adversary proceeding.
 Nothing in this Rule is intended to preclude parties from moving for consolidated proceedings under Fed.
 R. Civ.
-P.Federal Rule of Civil Procedure 42. - (2) Limitations on General Rule.
-Notwithstanding paragraph (a)(1): - (A) Civil cases shall not be deemed related merely because they involve common legal issues or the same parties. - (B) Other than cases subject to Rule 4(b) and actions seeking the enforcement of a judgment or settlement in or of an earlier case, civil cases presumptively shall not be deemed related unless both cases are pending before the Courtcourt (or the earlier case is on appeal).

-- (C) Criminal cases are not treated as related to civil cases.
-Criminal cases are not treated as related to each other unless a motion is granted for a joint trial. - (D) Bankruptcy appeals and motions to withdraw the reference are not treated as related merely because they arise from the same bankruptcy proceeding. - (b) Procedure in Regard to Cases Said to beBe Related - (1) Disclosure of contention of relatedness
+P. 42. - (2) Limitations on General Rule.
+Notwithstanding paragraph (a)(1): - (A) Civil cases shall not be deemed related merely because they involve common legal issues or the same parties. - (B) Other than cases subject to Rule 4(b) and actions seeking the enforcement of a judgment or settlement in or of an earlier case, civil cases presumptively shall not be deemed related unless both cases are pending before the Court (or the earlier case is on appeal). - (C) Criminal cases are not treated as related to civil cases.
+Criminal cases are not treated as related to each other unless a motion is granted for a joint trial. - (D) Bankruptcy appeals and motions to withdraw the reference are not treated as related merely because they arise from the same bankruptcy proceeding.

+(b) Procedure in Regard to Cases Said to be Related

+(1) Disclosure of contention of relatedness

-When a civil case is filed or removed or a bankruptcy appeal or motion to withdraw the reference of an adversary proceeding from the bankruptcy court is filed, the person filing or removing shall disclose on form JSC44Cthe Civil Cover Sheet any contention of relatedness and shall file a Related Case Statement stating clearly and succinctly the basis for the contention.
-A copy of the civil-cover sheetCivil Cover Sheet and Related Case Statement shall be served with the complaint, notice of removal, notice of appeal, or motion.
+When a civil case is filed or removed or a bankruptcy appeal or motion to withdraw the reference of an adversary proceeding from the bankruptcy court is filed, the person filing or removing shall disclose on form JSC44C any contention of relatedness and shall file a Related Case Statement stating clearly and succinctly the basis for the contention.
+A copy of the civil cover sheet and Related Case Statement shall be served with the complaint, notice of removal, notice of appeal, or motion.
 Any party may contest a claim of relatedness by any other in writing addressed to the judge having the case with the lowest docket number of all cases claimed to be related.
 However, the foregoing shall not delay the assignment process or the operation of this Rule.